JATOS/JATOS-Blog/_posts/database_recovery.md

 ---
 layout: post
-title: A failed attempt to recover a H2 database of JATOS
+title: A failed attempt to recover JATOS' H2 database
+author: Kristian Lange
+email: lange.kristian@gmail.com
 ---

 I was just asked to help with a broken JATOS instance.
 The logs were full of error messages like